AndileSkosana/moving-big-data-predict-airflow/moving_big_data_predict_student_instructions.md

 > ℹ️ &nbsp;**GENERAL NAMING CONVENTION** &nbsp; ℹ️
 >
 > Throughout this predict, unless directly stated, there is an enforced naming convention for AWS services created.
-However, as a means to keep your working environment organised, you may want to adopt a naming convention such as {cohort}-{first three letters of name and surname}-mbd-predict-{service name} (e.g. 2304-DOREXP-mbd-predict-security-group).
+However, as a means to keep your working environment organised, you may want to adopt a naming convention such as {cohort}{first three letters of name and surname}-mbd-predict-{service name} (e.g. FTDE2304DOREXP-mbd-predict-security-group).
 We use this convention throughout the solution's implementation.

 #### Security
 As the first step towards building the data pipeline, you are required to set up the necessary security and access permissions.
 You will need to configure the following:
  - **Security groups**: You need to create a security group that will give you access to the AWS services and allows communication between the pipeline’s various services and components.
+Implement the naming convention when creating the name for the security group.
 Use the below **inbound** and **outbound** rules to control network traffic.

      - **Inbound rules**: Permit all traffic from the security group, in addition to your IP address, to have access to the RDS instance running on port `5432`.
 Additionally, permit `ssh` connections from your IP address.